Are you trying to fix the WordPress updating failed or publishing failed error on your website?

 Other reasons may be a little more complicated.
 For instance, you may have accidentally changed the site URL, a WordPress plugin might be causing the issue, or a third-party service may be blocking the API calls.

-That being said, let’s take a look at how to troubleshoot and fix the WordPress updating failed error.
+With that in mind, we’ll take a look at how to troubleshoot and fix the WordPress updating failed error.
+You can use these quick links to jump between the methods:

 Step 1: Check Your Internet Connection and Site URL

-The most common cause for the updating failed error in WordPress is losing the WiFi connection.
-If your computer loses the internet connection as you are writing a blog post, then WordPress will fail to save your changes.
+The most common cause of a WordPress publishing failed or updating failed error is losing the WiFi connection.
+If your computer loses the internet connection while you are writing a blog post, WordPress will fail to save your changes.

-If your internet is working fine, then the next thing you need to check is your WordPress site URL setting.
+If your internet is working fine, then the next thing you need to check is your WordPress site URL settings.

-Simply go to the Settings » General page and make sure that the ‘Site Address’ and ‘WordPress Address’ options are correct.
+Simply go to the Settings » General page and ensure the ‘Site Address’ and ‘WordPress Address’ options are correct.
 For most websites, you should have the same URLs in both fields.

-If your site URL settings look ok, and you are connected to the internet, then you can move on to further troubleshooting.
+If your site URL settings look good and you are connected to the Internet, you can move on to further troubleshooting.

 WordPress comes with a built-in site health tool, which shows important information about your site’s security and performance.

 Simply go to the Tools » Site Health page to view the report.
-If REST API is not working, then you will see it under recommended improvements as ‘The REST API encountered an unexpected result’.
+If the REST API is not working, then you will see it under recommended improvements, such as ‘The REST API encountered an unexpected result.’

-It might also show you some debugging information, which may explain what happened when WordPress made the REST API call.
+It might also show you some debugging information, explaining what happened when WordPress made the REST API call.
 Studying this may give you clues about which plugin or third-party service is causing the issue.

 However, if it doesn’t give you any clues, then you can move on to the next step.